Composition — members and organisms in a coalition

 at every rung.

-Two keys: citizen id and clock event
+Two keys: member id and clock event

 fingerprint.
 The full 32-byte value lives in Atlas cards